-For 20 minutes training on treadmills at 8 mph, you can get rid of about 200-300 calories.
-Thanks to this, treadmills can help you burn all your fat and get slim shape in no time.
+For 20 minutes training on treadmill at 8 mph, you can get rid of about 200-300 calories.
+Thanks to this, treadmill can help you burn all your fat and get slim shape in no time.

 But keep in mind that the number of burnt calories also hinges on your current weight and the set incline degree.

 Experts say that you should adjust your incline degree to at least 3 degrees and run periodically.
 For instance, you can practice at 6 or 7 mph for 60 seconds and then switch to 13 or 14 mph for 5 seconds.